Creating Task Dependencies

 Task dependencies help you define the order in which tasks need to be completed.
 With this feature, you can ensure that certain tasks don't begin until others are finished—perfect for keeping projects on track and avoiding bottlenecks.

-What Are Parent and Child Task Dependencies?
+What Are Predecessor and Successor Task Dependencies?

-Child Task depends on the Parent Task
+Successor depends on the Predecessor

 You will see a warning sign when Due dates overlap.